 .

-McDonald Borough Council November meeting.
+McDonald Borough Council December Meeting.
 All meetings are held the first Monday of every month at 7pm at the McDonald Borough Building.
 An agenda will be posted on the agenda page of this website when available and at least 24 hours prior to the meeting.

 This is the invite for the 2025 McDonald Borough Monthly Meetings if you opt to participate virtually.
 When it comes time to join the meeting, please use the link below that says “Click here to join the meeting” on your smartphone or PC.